abhyaasa/app/data/md/deck.md

 **Exclude tags:** Cards with the indicated tags are not active, regardless of other settings.

 **Require tags:** Only cards with all of the indicated tags may be active.

+## Sanskrit text

+Select whether you wish to view Sanskrit text in Devanagari (a traditional script), the deck's transliteration (romanized) font, or both.
+This does not apply when the deck question involves learning Devanagari and the corresponding transliteration.